 Meals on Wheels operates in virtually every community in America through a network of more than 5,000 independently run local programs.
 Each program's services and operations are committed to supporting their senior neighbors to live healthier and more nourished lives in their own homes.

-Over the past nine years, of annual Share the Love Events and during our month-long Subaru Loves to Help initiative in June 2015, Subaru and our retailers have helped MOWA deliver over 1.7 million meals to seniors, as well as officially sponsoring the MOWA online Volunteer Drive that helps connect volunteers to their local Meals on Wheels program.
+Over the past ten years of annual Share the Love® Events, and during our month-long Subaru Loves to Help initiative in June 2015, Subaru and our retailers have helped Meals on Wheels America deliver nearly two million meals to homebound seniors.

 The Subaru commitment to the Ready 365 Platinum Program enables the Red Cross to activate immediately and provide lifesaving aid across the United States, regardless of cost.
 In addition to providing shelter, food and care when disasters strike, the investment Subaru has made supports activities in advance of disasters, including training volunteers, securing shelter locations, stocking warehouses with relief supplies and maintaining disaster-relief vehicles.